 Elena Cardone is a woman in control.
 She is one half of The G&E Show, a weekly podcast show with her husband, Grant Cardone, a New York Times bestselling author, international speaker, and business innovator.
+And she knows exactly how to build an empire.

 In The G&E Show, the power couple tells us how it is when it comes to the “business of marriage.”